15

 Transition President Assimi Goita

-What does persecution look like in North Korea?
+What is persecution like in Mali?

 What changed this year?